Internships, Careers & Scholarship

 Our Labor Studies Internship Course, LABR 170, offers students the chance to earn course credits and practical work experience with a corporation, community organization, labor union, or other non-profit employer.
 The three credit option requires students to work at an approved off-campus site at least six hours per week, and to spend three hours weekly in related academic activities specified by the faculty advisor.
 The six credit internship option requires at least twelve hours weekly at the approved off-campus organization and six hours of related academic work.

 Each student internship is required to be organized and supervised by a full-time faculty member of the program.
 The Internship course counts towards fulfillment of one of the five elective course categories required for completion of the B.A. degree in Labor Studies.

 To identify appropriate internships, we partner with the Hofstra Career Center.
-Students interested in obtaining an internship are strongly encouraged to first visit the Career Center Website and take advantage of the Online Pride-Career Management System (Pride-CMS).
+Students interested in obtaining an internship are strongly encouraged to first visit the Career Center Website and take advantage of the Handshake System, accessible through the Hofstra Career Hub.
 This system enables jobseekers to upload resumes, review employer internship offers, apply for internships and much more.